History of the Jews in Brazil: Present-day Jewish community

 Brazil has the 10th largest Jewish community in the world, about 107,329 according to the 2010 Brazilian Census.
 The Jewish Confederation of Brazil (CONIB) estimates that there are more than 120,000 Jews in Brazil, with the lower figure representing active practitioners.
 About half of Brazilian Jews live in the state of São Paulo, about a quarter in the state of Rio de Janeiro, and there are also sizeable communities in the states of Rio Grande do Sul, Paraná, Minas Gerais, Pernambuco, Bahia, Pará and Amazonas.

 The Brazilian Jewish community is composed of Ashkenazi Jews of Central and Eastern European origin and Sephardic Jews of Iberian, North African and Middle Eastern origin.
 It is unclear which group is more numerous.
 Both groups exist in the largest cities of São Paulo and Rio de Janeiro, where they have mixed to some extent.
 In the North Region most Jews are Sephardic, and in the South Region most Jews are Ashkenazi.

 Brazilian Jews play an active role in politics, sports, academia, trade and industry, and are overall well integrated in all spheres of Brazilian life.
-Jews lead an open religious life in Brazil and there are rarely any reported cases of anti-semitism in the country.
+Jews lead an open religious life in Brazil and there are rarely any reported cases of antisemitism in the country.
 In the main urban centers there are schools, associations and synagogues where Brazilian Jews can practice and pass on Jewish culture and traditions.
 Some Jewish scholars say that the only threat facing Judaism in Brazil is the relatively high frequency of intermarriage, which in 2002 was estimated at 60%.
 Intermarriage is especially high among the country's Jews and Arabs.
+As of 2006, no more than 20% of Brazilian Jews kept kosher.
+Brazilian Jews exist across a wide religious spectrum, including Orthodox, Conservative, Reform, and secular Jews.
+Most Brazilian Jews are non-Orthodox and the majority of Brazilian synagogues are affiliated with the Conservative and Reform movements.
+Historically, until the 1930s, Orthodox Judaism was the main form of Judaism due to immigration of Eastern European Jews, but Central European Jewish immigrants later introduced Reform Judaism.
+The majority of the Brazilian Jewish community identifies as secular and Zionist.
+Chabad has a growing influence in Brazil.
+The majority of Brazilian Jews are Ashkenazi, often of Polish or German descent, while there is a significant Sephardic and Mizrahi minority of mostly Lebanese, Syrian, Moroccan, and Egyptian descent.

 There has been a steady stream of aliyah (immigration to Israel) since the nation's foundation in 1948.
 Between 1948 and 2021, more than 16,000 Brazilians immigrated to Israel.